hclbaur/sds-core/docs/README.md

 everything up a little.

 [^1]: this was around the time the COVID-19 pandemic hit.
 Thanks to the lockdowns I got to spent quite some free evenings on SDS.

-Not long after I was close to something that could be used to parse, render and manipulate data, so I tagged it SDA 1.3.0 - which is rather silly because no one was using it - and started thinking about the future.
+Not long after, I was close to something that could be used to parse, render and manipulate data, so I tagged it SDA 1.3.0 - which is rather silly because no one was using earlier versions - and started thinking about the future.

 Which, naturally, would have to include Structured (Simple) Data Schema.